zaltac/NumMethodsWPseudoCodes/Chapter04/videos.md

 [Video 5.
 Secant and Modified Secant Methods](https://www.youtube.com/watch?v=49JJwT6vxMg) This video covers the theoretical and implementation aspects of the secant and modified secant methods.
 An illustrative numerical problem is presented.

 [Video 6.
 Aitken's and Steffensen's Acceleration Methods](https://www.youtube.com/watch?v=RYsva1tesvg) This video covers Aitken's and Steffensen's Acceleration Methods.
-An example is solved step by step to illustrate the implementations of each method..
+An example is solved step by step to illustrate the implementations of each method.

+[Video 7.
+Systems of Nonlinear Equations.
+Solving by Newton's Methods](https://www.youtube.com/watch?v=s_pHaKM5S3Q) This video covers the numerical solution of systems of nonlinear equations using Newton's method.
+A two by two numerical example is used to illustrate how the method works.